2011 Business Partners of the Year

 Salem – Resicom Electric Service

-Reiscom Electric Service has proven to be a great supporter to the Salem County Vocational Schools.
-Reiscom provides residential and commercial wiring services, as well as general contracting work to the businesses and residents of Salem County.
+Reiscom Electric Servise has proven to be a great supporter to the Salem County Vocational Schools.
+Resicom provides residential and commercial wiring services, as well as general contracting work to the businesses and residents of Salem County.
 Resicom Owner and Operator Jim Pratta also serves on SCVTS program advisory committee for Electrical Technology.
 Through this active involvement with the school, Resicom has provided several cooperative education placements for Electrical students.
 At the completion of the cooperative education placement, Resicom has tendered employment offers to students.
 Additionally, Jim Pratta has assisted students with gaining employment with other electrical contractors.

 Somerset – University of Medicine and Dentistry of New Jersey